Super McShane identity: Super perimeter and -lengths

 \section{Super perimeter and $\lambda$-lengths}

-For the remainder of this paper, unless explicitly stated otherwise, the surface under consideration is the once-punctured torus $F=F_1^1$.
-To begin with, we relabel the $\lambda$-length coordinates as $a,b,c, \sigma, \theta$, so that the fundamental domain is parametrized as per Figure~\ref{fig:coord11}.
+For the remainder of this paper, unless otherwise explicitly stated, the surface under consideration is the once-punctured torus $F=F_1^1$.
+To begin with, we fix an edge orientation representative for a given spin structure on $F$.
+This representative for the spin structure is allows us to define the $\lambda$-length coordinates for the corresponding connected component of $S\tilde{T}(F)$, and we hitherto refer to this representative simply as the spin structure.
+We set the $\lambda$-length coordinates as $a,b,c, \sigma, \theta$, so that the fundamental domain is parametrized as per Figure~\ref{fig:coord11}.
 Note here that we rotate the fundamental domain so that the spin orientation for $c$ agrees with that of Figure~\ref{fig:coord11}.